onepub-dev/completer_ex/README.md

 ```

 # Logging
-CompleterEx uses the standard log function from dart:developer.
+CompleterEx uses the simple_logger to log possible problems.

-When it logs an Completer it also logs the Stacktrace showing where the Completer was allocated from.
+When it logs a CompleterEx it also logs the Stacktrace showing where the CompleterEx was allocated from.